Aniike-t/13thCenturyCityBuilder/README.md

 Welcome to the 13th Century City Builder Game, a 2D medieval city-building game developed with JavaScript, HTML, and CSS.
 In this game, you'll step back in time to the 13th century and take on the role of a city planner and builder.
 Your objective is to create a thriving medieval city by strategically placing various buildings and managing your resources.<br><br>
 - This game is made for game jam hosted on : https://js13kgames.com
 - Game is made under 13Kilobytes ( 13,312bytes ) as per the rules.
-- based on the theme of 13th Century.
+- Based on the theme : 13th Century.
 <br><br>
-We've stayed true to the 13th-century theme in the game by including research elements that were actually invented during that time.
-This means that when you explore and unlock new technologies in the game, you're experiencing the real innovations and progress made in the 13th century.
-It's a way to bring history to life as you build your city!
+I had stayed true to the 13th-century theme in the game by including research elements that were actually invented during that time.

 ## Gameplay